 Allowing your personal credit score to harm your business is not a good idea.
 You could have a hard time acquiring financing for your business with a low personal credit score.
 Secured business credit cards may be a possibility.
 However, it’s better to work on improving your credit score so you can apply and be approved for the financing your company needs.

-With time and effort, you can improve your credit scores and obtain financing for personal or business expenses when you need them most.
+Now that you’ve learned how business credit affects personal credit, with time and effort, you can improve your credit scores and obtain financing for personal or business expenses when you need them most.
 Whether you’re starting out with no credit, bad credit, or fair credit, being diligent about your cards and balances will help you build good credit.